-Gina Duque is a visual artist and graduate from Western University in London, Ontario where she received her Bachelor of Fine Arts Honours Degree.
-Originally from Cali, Colombia, she immigrated to Canada at the age of 11.
+Gina Jacklin (Duque) is a visual artist and graduate from Western University in London, Ontario.
+Originally from Cali, Colombia, she immigrated to Canada with her mother at the age of 11.
 Gina resides in Guelph, Ontario where she works from her home based studio.

 My work strives to bridge the gap between the immaterial and material world to manifest a sense of ethereality while being grounded in the familiar and scientific.
 An exploration of biological systems and their 'hidden' structures as seen through a micro level perspective, is reflected in my work.
 Fascinated by both nature's complexity and the epistemological (Greek of epistēmē , meaning 'knowledge', and 'logos' meaning 'logical discourse') foundations found in Jesus Christ of Nazareth, I am interested in visually exploring the most basic of human intuitions - that life is purposefully designed.

 Through the use of micrographs (microscopically derived images) and other aesthetic and material choices, my intention is to invite the viewer to reflect upon questions that arise from viewing such complex structures, offering insights into questions embedded deep within the human spirit regarding our purpose, existence and identity.

 This perspective has materialized into the exploration of seeds, exemplary in showcasing the awe-inspiring process that is growth & resilience expressed at various stages.
 Inspired by a personal experience with cancer, the ‘Body’ series explores the mind & body's design in relation to disease, restoration and renewal.

 Copyright © Gina Duque.
 Content cannot be reproduced without permission.
 All rights reserved.